flandower/flandower/README.md

 - 👋 Hi, I’m @flandower
-- 👀 I’m interested in cloud and security for work, and SwiftUI and Strava fora side project
+- 👀 I’m interested in cloud and security for work, and SwiftUI and Strava for a side project